carbon-language/carbon-lang/clang/docs/UsersManual.rst

      ...
      local_function(1);

--  clang does not support global register variables; this is unlikely to be implemented soon because it requires additional LLVM backend support.
--  clang does not support static initialization of flexible array members.
-This appears to be a rarely used extension, but could be implemented pending user demand.
 -  clang does not support ``__builtin_va_arg_pack``/``__builtin_va_arg_pack_len``.
 This is used rarely, but in some potentially interesting places, like the